Veganism is becoming more and more popular, and for a lot the most notable change is avoiding dairy products.

 They also make ice lollies which have a vanilla ice cream middle coating in chocolate.
 I haven’t found it locally yet but I also can’t wait to try new vegan Ben and Jerry’s, which will be available in three different flavours; chocolate fudge brownie, chunky monkey and peanut butter and cookies.
 I can’t wait!

 A cheap and healthy alternative is to freeze peeled bananas and blend to make “nice cream”.
 You can add any fruit or sweeteners you like, but as the base is just bananas, it’s dairy free.
 Not so great if you don’t like bananas though!

 Finally, chocolate.
 I know it’s a horrible cliché but chocolate really does make me happy.
 This was the biggest challenge for me, finding a chocolate that I liked.

 I tried Tesco’s ‘free from’ chocolate in white and milk.
 The milk chocolate wasn’t bad at all – it tasted like those chocolate coins you can get at Christmas.
 However, the white chocolate had no taste at all.
 It was quite bizarre eating it because there’s usually a hint of taste but this had nothing.

-If you’re after some more interesting flavours, try Moo-Free, available from Holland and Barrett.
+If you’re after some more interesting flavours, try Moo-Free.
 It’s available in varieties like Orange, Mint, Caramelised hazelnut nibs, Crunchy banana and Cranberry and hazelnut.